choonchernlim/spring-modularizer/README.md

 ---------------------------------------------------------------------------------------------------------
      RAW DATA                 TRANSFORMATION                        RESULT
 ---------------------------------------------------------------------------------------------------------
-ORM entity, ID, etc.     Either cherry-picking from         Result object that can be
+ORM entity, ID, etc.     Either cherry-picking from         Result object that can be sent back to the
-                         input object or query against      sent back to the user either data source(s) to construct        as object, JSON or XML. requested module(s).
-The fingerprints allow the
-                                                            user to quickly determine
-                                                            whether the values have changed.
+                         input object or query against      user either as object, JSON or XML. data source(s) to construct        The fingerprints allow the user to quickly requested module(s).               determine whether the values have changed or not.

                                                              {